-Data analysts form a crucial bridge between data collection and the making of a product that provides valuable insights to reach a business or research goal.
 A data analyst is like a Swiss Army knife of the information world and is expected to know the ins and outs of a company or organization’s data to guide informed decisions.

-If you are looking for more info on how to start a career as a data analyst—you have come to the right place.
 This guide is all about what you will need to become a data analyst, including data analyst degree options, info about what data analysts do all day, and what some potential career paths might look like.

 Data Analyst Degree

 There are several routes to becoming a data analyst.
-The first route is to obtain a bachelor’s or a master’s degree in finance, economics, information, mathematics, computer science, bioinformatics, statistics.
+The first route is to obtain a bachelor’s or a master’s degree in finance, economics, information, mathematics, computer science, bioinformatics, and statistics.

 Knowledge of the data analyst domain acquired through education helps understand industry-specific information metrics used to derive key insights.
 A degree in STEM builds a strong foundation in the qualitative skills needed to become a data analyst.